Rob Klinkefus | Associate Head Coach

 A proactive, creative and organized team-player, Glidden handles the day-to-day operations for the team while assisting in gameday sideline duties.
 Glidden assists with team travel plans, opponent scheduling, summer camps and team academic efforts.

-Glidden spent the past four seasons at Creighton, where he served as video coordinator during the 2012-13 season and basketball administrator for three years (2013-16).
+Glidden spent four seasons at Creighton, where he served as video coordinator during the 2012-13 season and basketball administrator for three years (2013-16).
 His primary duties on the administrative side included serving as the liaison between the coaching and academic support staffs, as well as organizing community outreach programs.

 He is a native of Sioux City, Iowa, and currently resides in Brookings, South Dakota with his wife, Erin, and their daughter, Riley.